Aksh10x/Codexa/README.md

 5. Load the extension in Chrome: Enable developer mode in your extensions page; Click on Load Unpacked and select the dist foler in the project.

+## 🛡️ Permissions
-## 🛡️ Permissions: Codexa requires minimal permissions to work on code-hosting websites.
+Codexa requires minimal permissions to work on code-hosting websites.
 We do not store or track your browsing data.

 ## 🧠 AI & Auth
 - Uses Gemini API for generating code explanations (customizable)
 - Firebase Authentication (email/password with verification)
 - Firebase Firestore for storing conversations

-## 📬 Feedback & Contributions: If you find a bug or want to contribute a feature, feel free to open an issue or submit a pull request.
+## 📬 Feedback & Contributions
+If you find a bug or want to contribute a feature, feel free to open an issue or submit a pull request.